hadorco/Datree-cli-action/README.md

 # Overview
+The datree CLI provides a policy enforcement solution to run automatic checks for rule violations in Kuberenetes configuration files.
-This action runs the Datree CLI against a given Kubernetes configuration file/s.
+This action runs the Datree CLI against a given Kubernetes configuration file in your repository.
+To read more about datree, please visit the [datree website](https://www.datree.io/).

 # Setup
 To get started, follow these steps: